Can you really cook frozen burgers on a Blackstone griddle? Absolutely! We’ll show you how…

 I’ve cooked many frozen burger patties on my Blackstone and I’ve never had a problem with it warping.
-I also add frozen veggies to my fried rice, and even take frozen french fries right out of the bag and cook them right on the hot flat top surface.
+I also add frozen veggies to my fried rice, and even take frozen french fries right out of the bag and cook them directly on the hot flat top surface.

 What Temp Should You Cook Frozen Burgers On A Blackstone Griddle?

 When you’re cooking frozen burger patties, you want to aim for a medium heat of about 300 degrees to 350 degrees Fahrenheit.
 If you’re cooking surface is too hot the outside will burn before the inside finishes cooking.

 Cooking it over medium heat will give you the best results with a deliciously crispy outside and a juicy interior full of flavor.